 Rise Up invests in visionary leaders and local solutions that advance health, education and equity for girls, youth and women.
 Rise Up furthers exponential change through leadership development, capacity building grant-making, and advocacy.

-After 10 years of operating globally, Rise Up expanded their efforts locally, advancing social justice and improving education, equity and opportunity for girls and women in Northern and Central California through their Gender Equity Initiative (GEI).
+Rise Up has expanded their efforts locally, advancing social justice and improving education, equity and opportunity for girls and women in Northern and Central California through their Gender Equity Initiative (GEI), supported by the Legacy Foundation.
 To learn more about Rise Up, contact IWF NorCal's Denise Dunning, Founder and Executive Director of Rise Up, or IWF NorCal and Rise Up Leadership Council members Jodi Morris, Amy Schioldager, Karen Pajarillo, Rosana Han and Kathy Anderson.

 Legacy Grantee (2019, 2020) — GirlVentures